A Bit of Missouri 66 History

 In the definitive work on the highway, "Route 66- The Mother Road" Michael Wallis wrote that 66 was the road of dreamers and ramblers, drifters and writers."
 It was also "a road of commerce."
 Missouri had more than its share of mom and pop gas stations and cafes, "no-tell motels," tourist traps, curio stores and rock shops.
 Migrant workers headed west in search of a dream while Truckers "humpin to please" brought all manner of bounty to the great cities.
 GIs traveled the highway to Fort Leonard Wood.
 Then, the newly affluent generation came back, to follow the path of the beat writers or take their families to see the golden west.
 It was the people who made Route 66 a legend.
 The man who claimed to have invented the first drive up window, another who peddles frozen custard from a building ringed with wooden icicles, and a man who found a few rusty relics in a cave and turned it into a tourist attraction all played a role.
 So did the media, authors such as John Steinbeck and a songwriter by the name of Bobby Troup.
 So did the truck stop waitress, the gas pump jockey, the short order cook and the highway patrolman.
 Those people are still out there, waiting for you.

-Route 66 officially celebrated its 75th anniversary in 2001.
-But it's really an old road.
+Route 66 officially celebrated its 90th anniversary in 2016.
+But it's really a very old road.
 Route 66 was patched together from a myriad of Indian trails, farm-to-market routes and rutted paths through the Ozark woods.
 The first road west from St. Louis was merely and extension of Market Street.
 It was originally called Rue Bonhomme, after Joseph Hebert.
 His farm was along the route, and he was a good man, or "Bonhomme" en francais.
 The road led to Manchester, which later became the first path of Highway 66.
 The Osage Indians blazed a trail from the Ozark Highlands to the site where Pierre Laclede would decide to build his trading post in 1764.
 The route to St. Louis became known as the "Kickapoo Trace" the "Osage" or "Indian" roads.
-In 1822, the state made each county responsible for maintenance of its roads and all free males between the ages of 16 and 45 were required to help.
 The Missouri General Assembly established the first state road in 1835.
 That road followed the Road to Manchester, and then connected with the State Capitol in Jefferson City (later US 50).

 The road between St. Louis and St. James saw traffic increase about the time Missouri joined the union, when Iron ore was discovered in the Meramec Valley.
 On February 6, 1837, the State of Missouri authorized a state road between St. Louis and Springfield.
 The route would become known as the "Springfield Road" in most areas.
 The increasing traffic led to a movement for better roads in Missouri.
 A few enterprising folks thought it might be a good idea to "improve" the route by laying planks, or even logs, side by side.
 They would recoup the cost by charging tolls.
 The state authorized dozens of plank road companies, but only a handful of these roads were ever built.
 The planks quickly rotted and warped, and travel over a road made of logs was a grueling experience in the days before shock absorbers.
 The companies quickly went bankrupt, and most of the plank roads reverted back to the state.